lukegibson101/snake-game/README.md

 ## **Features to be added**
 As with any project, ongoing development is always key.
 Future features I would like to plan into my project are:
- * Global leaderboards
+ * Global leaderboards.
- * More level types - add in hazards to the game area for the snake to avoid
+ * More level types - add in hazards to the game area for the snake to avoid.
- * Score X amount of points to advance to the next game area
+ * Score X amount of points to advance to the next game area.
- * Improved graphics
+ * Improved graphics.
- * Different game modes - e.g can pass through walls and appear on opposite side of game area rather than game over
+ * Different game modes - e.g can pass through walls and appear on opposite side of game area rather than game over.

  ## **Testing**